The ideal objective would be not to introduce any technical debt on new developments. But in real life, it is not always possible or worth it.

 Creating a Review

 To create a review, you must be first logged in and have the Users role on the project containing the violation to review.
-Then, directly in the component viewer, a new "Review" link appears to start creating a new review when placing the mouse over the violation title:
+Then, directly in the resource viewer, a new "Review" link appears to start creating a new review when placing the mouse over the violation title:

 A comment must be filled before being able to really create the review by clicking on the "Add comment" button: